sarkershantonu/hardware/proxmox/vnc/readme.md

 - As all VNC start with 5900, when you add argument, it adds up.

 Like in example, i did 100 with argument that makes 5900+100=6000 as my access port
+- For external access , we need to keep port open.

 ![original](5_vnc.PNG)